-Early Modern Religious Dissents and Radicalism
+Early Modern Religious Dissents and Radicalism (EMoDIR)

 Early Modern Religious Dissents and Radicalism(EMoDiR) is an international research group dedicated to the study of religious differences, conflicts and plurality in Europe during the early modern period.

 From its very beginning EMoDiR has promoted research into the social networks of individuals and specific groups, as well as on the dynamics involved in constructing socio-cultural identities.
-By considering dissent as a socio-cultural construction rather than a doctrinal position, the first objective of the group consists in deconstructing and historically contextualizing such commonly used categories as dissent, radicalism, dissidence, libertinism, heresy and heterodoxy as prerequisite to a critical and problematic use of them.
+By considering dissent as a socio-cultural construction rather than a doctrinal position, the first objective of the group consists of deconstructing and historically contextualizing such commonly used categories as dissent, radicalism, dissidence, libertinism, heresy, and heterodoxy as prerequisite to a critical and problematic use of them.

 Therefore EMoDiR is committed to gathering together a variety of research projects on early modern religious culture conceived as a multi-faceted and dynamic system.
 This religious culture, moreover, was essential in forging complex identities and encouraging dialogue between them.
-Analysis, both at local and transnational level (from a predominantly but not exclusively European perspective) is intended to contribute to a cultural and social history of dissent.
+Analysis, both at the local and the transnational level (from a predominantly but not exclusively European perspective) is intended to contribute to a cultural and social history of dissent.